storesafe/cordova-sqlite-storage/README.md

 ## Other versions and related projects

+- [brodysoft / Cordova-sqlcipher-adaptor](https://github.com/brodysoft/Cordova-sqlcipher-adaptor) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android & iOS.
 - [MetaMemoryT / websql-client](https://github.com/MetaMemoryT/websql-client) - provides the same API and connects to [websql-server](https://github.com/MetaMemoryT/websql-server) through WebSockets.
-- Original version for iOS (with a different API): https://github.com/davibe/Phonegap-SQLitePlugin
+- Original version for iOS (with a different API): [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin)

 # Usage

-The idea is to emulate the [HTML5/Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
+The idea is to emulate the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
 The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) instead of `window.openDatabase()`.
 If you see any other major change please report it, it is probably a bug.

 ## Opening a database